Epchk/Tablo_Lite/README.md

 # Tablo_Lite
-A single document simple web UI for the Tablo OTa PVR device.
+A single document simple web UI for the Tablo OTA PVR device.
 The Tablo is a network attached OTA PVR produced by Nuvyyo LLC.

 ## Current Functionality
 - Manual setup of device IP and storing the IP Address in a cookie for future use.